connet-dev/connet/README.md

 store-dir = "path/to/control-store" # where does this control server persist runtime information, defaults to a /tmp subdirectory

-[control.client-ip-restriction] # defines restriction applicable for all client tokens, checked before checking the token allow-cidrs = [] # set of networks in CIDR format, to allow client connetctions from deny-cidrs = [] # set of networks in CIDR format, to deny client connetctions from
+[control.client-ip-restriction] # defines restriction applicable for all client tokens, checked before verifying the token allow-cidrs = [] # set of networks in CIDR format, to allow client connetctions from deny-cidrs = [] # set of networks in CIDR format, to deny client connetctions from